LucyFreMer/SyncDirectory/README.md

 # Directory Synchronization

-This project implements a program that synchronizes two folders: `source_dir` and `target_Dir`.
+This project implements a program that synchronizes two folders: `source_dir` and `target_dir`.
 It maintains a full, identical copy of the `source` folder in the `target` folder.

 ## Technologies
 - Python